dipinarora9/Peer-2-Peer-Messaging-App/README.md

-### This app demonstrates Peer 2 Peer communication over UDP.
+### This app demonstrates Peer 2 Peer Voice and Text communication over UDP.

 We are using UDP Nat-hole punching to achieve quick connection.